GrandeAnde/Portfolio/GAL Update/README.md

 Additionally, it performs connectivity checks per domain and logs all major actions and errors via both `start-transcript` and `out-file` logging.

 ## Why It's Made:
+Our organization automatically updates GAL policies for users and mailboxes each night at midnight.
+This automation helps ensures users and groups have the correct GAL for their domain in the event that users or groups are created manually.
 Our organization experienced an issue where an unreachable domain caused this script to misapply GAL policies.
-We suspect that the `$Domain` variable was `$null`, but the script continued executing and used cached or previous data, leading to incorrect `Set-*` operations.
+We suspect that the `$Domain` variable was `$null`, but the script continued executing and used cached or previous data, leading to incorrect `Set-*` operations, resulting in mailboxes and groups with incorrect GAL policies.

 # The Technical Details & Improvements
 The core logic of the script is retained, but additional actions were added: